 A photo posted by Tai Kahn (@taikahn) on

-A hole in the wall joint that feels like a friend’s basement, Star Bar focuses on craft-beer, showcasing brews from all over North America.
+Star Bar is one of the top bars in Denver.
+It’s a hole in the wall joint that feels like a friend’s basement, Star Bar focuses on craft-beer, showcasing brews from all over North America.
 There’s also karaoke every Tuesday and Thursday and it’s a great place to work on your pinball or pool game.
 If it isn’t already, Star Bar will quickly become your favorite casual weekend hangout spot.

 6. Lowry Beer Garden